YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda14/upgrade_to_1.30/README.md

 [upgrade/successful] SUCCESS!
 Your cluster was upgraded to "v1.30.14".
 Enjoy!
 [upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so.
 ```
+_Note: the cluster health check performed by kubeadm creates a temporary Job in the *kube-system* namespace and expects it to complete within 15 seconds, which is often too short in this lab.
+If you hit the error `[ERROR CreateJob]: Job "upgrade-health-check-xxxxx" ... did not complete in 15s`, just run the command again with `--ignore-preflight-errors=CreateJob`._

 The control plane upgrade is almost finalized.
 You just need to restart the Kubelet service to take into account the new version.
 Restarting Kubelet takes a few seconds to complete.
 However it is also recommended to isolate (drain/uncordon) that node beforehand:
 ```bash